omf2097/openomf/INSTALL.md

 be put in /usr/local/share/games/openomf/.
 With release or testing packages, the resources should be extracted to /usr/share/games/openomf/.

-On MacOS and windows, the resources should be put into the resources/ subdirectory.
+On macOS and windows, the resources should be put into the resources/ subdirectory.

 Note!
 Only BK,AF,PIC,TRN,PSM and DAT files are required, others may be removed to save space.

 You can override these default paths by setting the OPENOMF_RESOURCE_DIR environment variable to an absolute directory.
-Plugins have a similiar environment variable called OPENOMF_PLUGIN_DIR.
+Plugins have a similar environment variable called OPENOMF_PLUGIN_DIR.

 ## Play the game!